Seven Governance Themes. One Structural Finding.

 76.9%

-Inclusion that only exists in fair weather isn’t governance — it’s marketing.
-The current environment is a stress test.
-Organisations with strong infrastructure (policy, accountability, training, systems) are better equipped to maintain their commitments under pressure.
-Organisations that relied on goodwill, vague statements, or the assumption that “everyone knows we’re inclusive” are the most vulnerable to regression.
-The question isn’t whether your organisation has faced pressure — it’s whether your governance is resilient enough to withstand it.
+Inclusion that only exists in fair weather isn't governance — it's marketing.
+Organisations with strong infrastructure are better equipped to maintain their commitments under pressure than those that relied on goodwill or vague statements.

 Composite Signals